yipinghan/yipinghan.github.io/img/test.md

 2017/07-2018/12  SGM  Delivery Engineer
 Participated in messages sending service projects, meeting reservation project and user experience project which designed the product with users' requirements, coordinated resources to guarantee the functions.
 Responsibilities: 1.
 Got the main information according to business communication, set development plans and developed it.
 Provided high quality of delivery for users.
 2. Also promoted the projects with videos on Wechat platform, and provided technical support for all services.
 Skills: Java, Python, Scikit-Learn technologies, etc.
 Value: These services all had high utilization.

+Work performance: Got the main information according to business communication, set development plans and developed it.
+Provided high quality of delivery for users.
+Also promoted the projects with videos on Wechat platform, and provided technical support for all services.
+Skills: Java, Python, Scikit-Learn technologies, etc.
+Value: These services all had high utilization.

 2018/12—NOW.
 ISOFTSTONE  Audio Engineer